UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 # PHI-BLAST search of KjaBURP and QLLVW motif in unassembled RNA-seq data
 Unassembled RNA-seq data was searched by PHI-BLAST (v2.16.0) with fused moroidin cyclase KjaBURP as a query (GenBank QIG55799.1) in the default setting for the presence of the stephanotic acid core peptide motif QLLVW as follows:
-1. SRA-download (see transcriptome assembly)
+1. SRA-download |
-Raw RNA-seq datasets were downloaded as described under SRA download with sratoolkit (v2.10.9).
+Raw RNA-seq datasets were downloaded as described under SRA download (transcriptome assembly) with sratoolkit (v2.10.9).
 100 RNA-seq datasets were downloaded per directory with a total number of 11 directories.
 2. Trimming |
 Raw RNA-seq datasets were trimmed by TrimGalore with default settings with the following script in batch mode (see instructions in Transcriptome assembly).
-3. Combine paired reads
+3. Combine paired reads |
 To reduce file size, paired-end reads were combined into one file with the following commands:
 ```
 mkdir input_data_1